elastic/kibana/x-pack/plugins/actions/README.md

 ## Firing actions

-Running actions is possible by using the ActionsClient which is provided by the plugin's Start Contract.
+Running actions is possible by using the ActionsClient which is provided by the `getActionsClientWithRequest` function part of the plugin's Start Contract.
 By providing the user's Request you'll receive an instance of the ActionsClient which is tailered to the current user and is scoped to the resources the user is authorized to access.

 ## Accessing a scoped ActionsClient